-Situated 2.5 hours from Quito in lush cloud forest, this 3 hectares of pristine land is the LAST lot for sale adjacent to the Sueño de Vida nature reserve, eco-lodge, and sustainable living center.
-Features access road, clear spring water and natural lagoons, fertile land ideal for growing cacao, sugar, bananas, citrus, and other tropical varieties--We have already sold three lots to North American pioneers and this is the last parcel for sale.
+Situated 2.5 hours from Quito in lush cloud forest, this 3 hectares of pristine land is adjacent to the Sueño de Vida nature reserve, eco-lodge, and sustainable living center.
+Features access road, clear spring water and natural lagoons, fertile land ideal for growing cacao, sugar, bananas, citrus, and other tropical varieties--We have already sold three lots to North American pioneers and there are just two more parcels for sale.
 Build, live, vacation, and thrive in peace and privacy with the security of knowing the founders and creators of Sueño de Vida are "only" a few acres away to navigate the buying process for you and turn your parcel into your own piece of paradise.

 Price: $45,000.
 Includes clean title in your name, all legal, notary, and registration fees, and first year property tax.

 Wondering what you'll do with this dream land if you buy it?
 And how you'll do it and who will help you?
 Read on...